 - 47) % Change in "Gross Revenues" "Gross Revenues" are defined as all net revenues of SMi, the general partner and its affiliates (collectively, the "S.M.
 Group") on a combined consolidated basis, excluding certain negotiated amounts.
 Gross revenues of any new business acquired by the S.M.
 Group will be excluded from the definition of "gross revenues" until such new business has been a new business of the S.M.
 Group for at least twelve (12) months.
 In addition, the gross revenues from any business that is wound up or otherwise terminated or transferred by the S.M.
-Group will be excluded from gross revenues for the fiscal year in which it is being calculated and such net revenues from any prior fiscal year will not be considered in calculating the percentage change in gross revenues. - 48) The Current Annualized Distribution assumes SMi pays Alaris the entire amount owed for 2016 in 2016.
+Group will be excluded from gross revenues for the fiscal year in which it is being calculated and such net revenues from any prior fiscal year will not be considered in calculating the percentage change in gross revenues.
+The % change in gross revenues is subject to a collar of 6% (plus or minus). - 48) The Current Annualized Distribution assumes SMi pays Alaris the entire amount owed for 2017 in 2017.
 However, SMi is currently not paying Alaris a distribution as it is restricted to do so by its senior lenders.
-Alaris is expecting SMi to resume regular distributions later in 2016 as well as pay Alaris for Distributions owed for 2015 and 2016. - 49) The % change in the annual performance metric was estimated to be 6% as reported in the 2014 AIF filed March 27, 2015.
-However, after receiving audited statements from SMi for the fiscal year ended December 31, 2014, it was determined that the % change in the performance metric was 4.3%. - 50) The Annual Earnings Coverage ratio for 2015 is estimated to be 1.04x.
-Although this number is above 1.0x, as mentioned above, SMi is currently not paying Alaris a distribution. - 51) The Annual Earnings Coverage Ratio for the year ended December 31, 2014 was based on internal unaudited results provided to Alaris by SMi management and was reported as 1.52x in the AIF for 2014, filed on March 27, 2015.
-Upon receiving audited statements from SMi, the ratio was determined to be 0.76x for 2014. - 52) The distribution from SMi was first adjusted on January 1, 2015.
-Therefore there was no change reported for SMi's year ended December 31, 2013 results. - 53) The Annual Earnings Coverage ratio for the year ended December 31, 2013 was based on one month of distributions to Alaris as well as SMi's old capital structure and was based on 12 months of unaudited consolidated results for the period ended December 31, 2013.
+As of March 31, 2017 a new senior lender will be in place and as a result Alaris expects to begin receiving a portion of distributions in the coming months.
+These distributions will continue to be made as long as SM remains on side of certain debt covenants it has in place with the new senior lender. - 49) The ECR in 2016 was 0.50x.
+As mentioned previously, SM did not make distributions to Alaris in 2016 as it was restricted to do so by its senior lender.
+However, the ECR recorded assumes the full amount of distributions to Alaris were paid in 2016.
+During 2016 SM incurred substantial costs associated with an agreement it had with its senior lender as well as ongoing legal fees associated with an international lawsuit.
+As of March 31, 2017 the miscellaneous fees associated its credit agreement with the prior senior lender will no longer be incurred and legal fees on the international lawsuit have been reduced as it comes to conclusion.
+This should improve the ECR in 2017 and should allow for a substantial distribution to Alaris in the year. - 50) The Annual Earnings Coverage ratio for 2015 was estimated to be 1.04x.
+Although this number was above 1.0x, as mentioned above, SMi did not pay Alaris a distribution in 2015 due to the company being in default on several covenants with its senior lender.